enesser/alice/README.md

 ## Course Q&A

+**When we talked about progressively loading in fonts asynchronously, would we display system fallback fonts until custom web fonts load?**

+Yes.
+Remember we talked about progressive loading so that the user doesn’t see a blank screen (especially on mobile) for 3-4 seconds while  custom fonts are loading.

+A good bookmarklet tool I use to adjust my fallback font stack is [ffffallback](http://ffffallback.com/) because it overlays your custom typefaces over the fallback ones and you can see how well they line up.

+When using something like [Web Font Loader](https://github.com/typekit/webfontloader), you’ll have CSS classes and JavaScript events that you can style against while fonts are loading or have failed to load.
+The idea is to make your fallback typography as close to your custom typography so that the user doesn’t notice the new fonts snapping into position when they finally load.

 **Can you control widows and orphans in CSS?**

 Yes.
 See the [widows](https://developer.mozilla.org/en-US/docs/Web/CSS/widows) and [orphans](https://developer.mozilla.org/en-US/docs/Web/CSS/orphans) properties on MDN.
 Feel free to send me what you’re working on if you need help.

 **I don’t like how the text wraps around the image.
 Can you fine tune the margin between the image and text?**

-For ultimate control over how text wraps next to images, there's [CSS shapes](http://alistapart.com/article/css-shapes-101) which has has a [polyfill](http://codepen.io/adobe/details/3b079a5671f21d140f47ffce3801ddfa/) available for decent browser support.
-I'll be doing some proof of concept work on CSS shapes soon.
+For ultimate control over how text wraps next to images, there’s [CSS shapes](http://alistapart.com/article/css-shapes-101) which has has a [polyfill](http://codepen.io/adobe/details/3b079a5671f21d140f47ffce3801ddfa/) available for decent browser support.
+I’ll be doing some proof of concept work on CSS shapes soon.
 CSS shapes make all kinds of exciting next level designs possible.

 **Can you show an example of a pull quote?**

 A pull quote has been added to the exercise and demos.

-**Is there a way you can have CSS replace characters like straight quotes (') with proper curly quotes (‘’)?**
+**Is there a way you can have CSS replace characters like straight quotes (4) with proper curly quotes (‘’)?**

 There is no way to do this in CSS.
 In my pull quote example, you can see how I automatically insert a curly double quote (“) for the quotation using a psuedo-element so the user doesn’t have to type it.